pytries/datrie/README.rst

     $ tox

 from the source checkout.
-Tests should pass under python 2.6, 2.7 and 3.2.
+Tests should pass under Python 2.7, 3.4, 3.5, and 3.6.

 ::